compose-spec/compose-spec/spec.md

 described in detail in the [Deployment support](deploy.md) documentation.
 If not implemented the Deploy section should be ignored and the Compose file must still be considered valid.

+### attach

+When `attach` is defined and set to `false` Compose will not collect service logs, until user explicitly requests to.

+Default service configuration is `attach: true`.

 ### build

 `build` specifies the build configuration for creating container image from source, as defined in the [Build support](build.md) documentation.